 Usually occurs as the result of an acute noncontact deceleration injury, forceful hyperextension, or excessive rotational forces about the knee.
 Presenting signs and symptoms include an audible "pop," rapid knee swelling, inability to return to activity, and a sensation of knee instability.
 About 70% of anterior cruciate ligament (ACL) tears occur during sports activities.
 Sports associated with ACL injuries include football, soccer, basketball, and skiing.

 Occurs when excessive valgus stresses or external rotational forces are placed on the knee joint.
 The most common symptom is medial-sided knee pain above or below the joint line.
 Patients are usually able to walk.
-The incidence of medial collateral ligament (MCL) injury is highest in sports such as football (55%), skiing (15% to 20% of all injuries and 60% of all knee injuries), and rugby (29%), where valgus (twisting outward away from the midline) and external rotational forces on the knee are commonly experienced.
+The incidence of medial collateral ligament (MCL) injury is highest in sports such as American football (55%), skiing (15% to 20% of all injuries and 60% of all knee injuries), and rugby (29%), where valgus (twisting outwards away from the midline) and external rotational forces on the knee are commonly experienced.
 MCL injuries can also occur in noncontact sports.

+An acute or chronic inflammatory condition of a bursa.
 In bursitis there is thickening and proliferation of the synovial lining, bursal adhesions, villus formation, tags, and deposition of chalky deposits.
 This may result from repetitive stress, infection, autoimmune disease, or trauma.
 Key diagnostic findings are localized pain and tenderness over a bursa and swelling if superficially sited.

 Popliteal cyst, also known as Baker cyst, is the result of an accumulation of synovial fluid outside the joint that forms behind the knee.
 This occurs via increased intrasynovial pressure and causes the synovial capsule to bulge at an area where there is a lack of external anatomic support.
 The most common underlying conditions that lead to overproduction of synovial fluid include arthritis and meniscal tears, both of which can arise from sporting injury.